 To communicate with CEC headquarters regarding proposed amendments to the Bylaws;

 To coordinate with officers to hold a vote of the Executive Board for approval of recommended changes to the Bylaws.
-If approved by the Executive Board, the committee shall coordinate with officers to hold a vote of the CCC membership body for approval of changes; and
+If approved by the Executive Board, the committee shall coordinate with officers to hold a vote of the CCC-DPHMD membership body for approval of changes; and

 To provide CEC with the most recently-approved Bylaws after amendments are made.